Speculative Coupled Decoding for Training-Free Lossless Acceleration of Autoregressive Visual Generation: Experimental Results

 In experiments section, we mainly focus on validating two aspects : (i) How much acceleration can we gain by applying our method atop SJD, (ii) Does our algorithm truly preserve generation quality, although we show it theoretically.

-\textbf{Setup} Similar to original SJD paper, we mainly evaluate with Lumina-mGPT \citep{luminangpt} for AR image generation.
-We also evaluate our method with the more SOTA AR Image model, Janus-Pro \citep{chen2025janus}, to validate our method's generalization.
-Moreover, beyond image generation, we also evaluate with an AR video generation model, cosmos-ar \citep{cosmos}, which has longer generation sequence length and expected to have more redundancy.
-The more detailed settings are in the appendix.
+\textbf{Setup} Similar to original SJD paper, we mainly evaluate with Lumina-mGPT \cite{luminangpt} for AR image generation.
+We also evaluate our method with the more SOTA AR Image model, Janus-Pro \cite{chen2025janus} and Lumina-mGPT-2 \cite{lumina2}, to validate our method's generalization.
+Moreover, beyond image generation, we also evaluate with an AR video generation model, Cosmos-1-AR \cite{cosmos}, which has significantly longer generation sequence Length.
+Detailed settings are in appendix.

-\textbf{Metrics and Datasets} To evaluate the quality, we measured FID \citep{FID} , which denotes the distribution distance compared to reference and generated datasets, IS \citep{IS} and CLIP score \citep{CLIP} for fair comparison.
-To evaluate speed, we measure number of function evaluation (NFE), which indicates the number of sequential forward steps, and the real latency on 1x NVIDIA A100 device.
-We mainly use MS-COCO (val) \citep{mscoco} dataset for image generation evaluation and real-state-10k for video generation.
+\textbf{Metrics and Datasets} To evaluate the quality, we measured FID \cite{FID} , which measures the distribution distance compared to reference and generated datasets, with IS \cite{IS} and CLIP score \cite{CLIP}.
+To evaluate the speed, we measure the number of function evaluations (NFEs), which indicates the number of sequential forward steps for generation, and the real latency on 1x NVIDIA A100 device.
+We mainly use MS-COCO \cite{mscoco} and Parti-prompt \cite{yu2022scaling} dataset for image generation and Real-Estate-10k for video generation.
 More details are in appendix.

-\textbf{Baselines:} We benchmarked our method against three baselines: (A) standard autoregressive decoding (\textit{Vanilla AR}), (B) Speculative Jacobi Decoding (SJD) (C) Grouped Speculative Decoding (GSD)~\citep{GSD}, which is recently proposed lossy SD methods for image generation and (D) Ours.
-We implement (C) and (D) atop (B) for fair comparison.
+\textbf{Baselines} We benchmarked our method against three baselines: (A) Autoregressive decoding (\textit{Vanilla AR}), (B) Speculative Jacobi Decoding (SJD) \cite{SJD} (C) Grouped Speculative Decoding (GSD)~\cite{GSD}, which is recently proposed training-free lossy SD methods for image generation and (D) Ours.
+We mainly compare our method against these baselines because they are training-free SD, thus enabling a fair comparison, and they demonstrate most superior performance.
+We also provide comparisons with training-based SD models in Appendix.